 Our nursery, children’s ministry, and student ministry have also resumed.
 However, this too looks a little bit different.
 These ministries take place at 50% of the capacity of the room they use.
 Following the same guidance our local school districts have adopted, adults will wear masks except when giving direct instruction, and students will wear masks as appropriate.

 Finally, and perhaps most importantly, if you are at high-risk because of your age or underlying health conditions, I encourage you to stay home and continue watching online.
 While I would love to see you in person, I love you, and I want you to stay healthy.
+My hope and prayer is that the vaccine will be available to all of us soon so that we might all be able to return to worship and other church activities together.

 There continues to be a lot of tension in our country.
 Some want to open fully, others passionately believe in keeping everything closed.
 Here’s how we’re going to continue to approach it.
 We will respect the thoughts and intentions of others.
 We will not make anyone feel lesser or non-spiritual because they have a different approach.
 Listen to me, attending in person is not a sign that you are more mature, or more godly, or more committed than the person who chooses to stay at home.
 Staying at home does not make you smarter or more caring than the person who chooses to attend in person.
 You’ve always done a beautiful job of loving and caring for others in the past, let’s keep that same attitude of love and concern as we find our way forward together.